top of page

 In April the teen and mentor write a plan in the areas of relationships, spirituality and values, and career and academics, all based upon the student’s personal insights gained during the mentoring term.
 These plans are meant to guide the next season of growth, and assure the student ins guiding the process to truly make it "their plan."
 It is the goal of Mentoring Partners of Cincinnati to serve students until they graduate high school and launch into the next phase of life with relational strength, vocational clarity, and a belief system that is uniquely their own.

-An adult matured on this foundation is unstoppable!
+A youth launched into adulthood on this foundation is unstoppable!

 bottom of page